KainatIjaz/NASA-SPACE-APP-2024-PakStellar/README.md

 2. **Map Creation & Layering**:
    - Use **Leafmap** or **ipyleaflet** to build an interactive map centered around your area of interest.
-   - Overlay datasets as separate layers (e.g., pollution sources, vegetation areas, infrastructure) to provide a visual exploration tool.
+   - Overlay datasets as separate layers to provide a visual exploration tool.

 3. **Visualization & Analysis**:
    - Analyze the spatial data to identify trends, correlations, and insights that help understand the community issue in greater depth.